joechiu/adb-tools/README.md

 ## Prerequisition Installation

-In order to run these tools you would search the following utilities/tools exist in your system or install them if not.
+In order to run these tools you would search the following systems/utilities/tools exist in your system or install them if not.
+* Linux Ubuntu 14.04
 * Android Studio
 * adb
 * awk